 - Then the bound target is complexed with an excess of a specific anti target that is linked to an enzyme, called conjugate.

 - After an incubation step the plate is washed to eliminate the unbound conjugate that remains free in the reaction medium.

-Depending on the lipo-proteic target-antibody combination, the assay is called:
+Depending on the lipo-proteic target-antibody combination, the ELISA Assay Technology is called:

-The target lipo-protein (antigen in the picture) is bound to the bottom of the microplate well, then a specific antibody to the antigen (primary antibody in the picture) is added.
-Secondary enzyme conjugated antibody that binds to the first antibody is added, allowing its detection, by Chromogen/Substrate reaction.
+In the Indirect ELISA test plate, the target lipo-protein (antigen in the picture) is bound to the bottom of the microplate well, then a specific antibody to the antigen (primary antibody in the picture) is added.
+A secondary enzyme conjugated antibody that binds to the first antibody is added, allowing its detection, by Chromogen/Substrate reaction.

-ELISA assay: An example of an assay using a 96-well plate
+An example of ELISA application using a 96-well plate

 The yellow color indicates that the target protein is present.
 The higher degree of the color, the higher concentration of the target protein.

-Discover Biomats most requested ELISA 96 Well plates
+Discover Biomat’s most requested ELISA 96-Well plates and their technical guide:

 Image source: Molecular Devices